• Home

 If the weather is very inclement, we can always tell you the stories with supporting pictures in a pub or cafe'!

-Tours depart from the Mudlarks (girl and man) statue 30 metres outside the entrance to Portsmouth Historic Dockyard.
+Tours depart from the Mudlarks (girl and man) statue 30 metres before the entrance to Portsmouth Historic Dockyard.
 During summer a Portsmouth Of the Past banner/ A board is close by.
-Tour guides normally wear union jack waistcoats / union jack umbrellas so you can't miss us!.
+Tour guides normally wear branded red jackets / union jack waistcoats so you can't miss us!.

 Portsmouth Harbour station & The Hard Bus Interchange are a 75m walk away.
 Local & reasonably priced car parking is available at Wickham Street (PO1 3EF).
 The Portsmouth Clean Air Zone charges do not apply to private cars or motorcycles.